kdubois/CamelQuarkusVoter/README.md

 Bonus Feature
 -------------

-There is also a twitter module that searches for matching keywords in tweets addressed to me (@kevindubois) and adds them to the kafka votes topic as well.
+[NOT WORKING ANYMORE SINCE TWITTER DECIDED TO START CHARGING (A LOT) TO SEARCH TWEETS VIA API] There is also a twitter module that searches for matching keywords in tweets addressed to me (@kevindubois) and adds them to the kafka votes topic as well.
 The same process applies as for the above modules to deploy.
 Either run locally with `mvn quarkus:dev` or deploy to kubernetes with eg. `mvn clean package -Pnative -Dquarkus.kubernetes.deploy`.
 Make sure to update your application.properties and/or kubefiles/secrets.yaml with your twitter credentials.